 Celebrating our 2021 Summer Performances

-This year, in order for all students to have the opportunity to perform, year groups were kept in bubbles which meant separate performances, culminating in 32 performances as opposed to the six we have previously staged.
+This year, in order for all students to have the opportunity to perform, year groups were kept in bubbles which meant separate performances, culminating in 32 performances as opposed to the five or seven we usually stage.

 The repertory across year groups included a mix of classical favourites and contemporary works.
 The students also had the opportunity to perform new pieces of choreography: Mephisto Waltz by Ashley Page, Swingle Stepping by Morgann Runacre-Temple, Playfully So by Valentino Zucchetti, Mozart Suite by Michaela Polley and Dvorak ‘21 by Mark Annear.